 If your credit history is poor, your request for credit will likely be denied.
 If it is granted, many lenders will charge you a higher rate of interest than they charge someone with good credit.
-Seems a bit backwards, doesn’t it?
-But lower interest rates are just one of the many rewards for maintaining a great credit record
+Seems a bit backward, doesn’t it?
+But lower interest rates are just one of the many rewards for maintaining a great credit record.

 In Canada, we have two major credit-reporting agencies, Equifax and TransUnion Canada.
 These agencies compile a snapshot of your credit history into a credit report.
 You have the right to see your credit report.

 Visit www.equifax.ca or www.transunion.ca to order a copy of your credit report.
 It’s actually a good idea to order your credit report periodically.
 It’s not expensive, and sometimes an error will crop up that may affect your borrowing power.
 They’re usually quickly corrected with a phone call or a letter.

 No one can see your credit report but you, but when you apply for credit, the lender will usually ask for your consent to do a credit check, which allows them to check with these agencies to learn about your credit history.

 Although each of these agencies has a different methodology, they both provide this information about your credit history in the form of an assessment, usually referred to as a “credit rating” or a “credit score.”